-On December 7, 1979, the President directed FEMA to assume the lead responsibility for all offsite radiological planning and response.
+On December 7, 1979, the President directed the Federal Emergency Management Agency (FEMA) to assume the lead responsibility for all off-site radiological planning and response.
 FEMA's activities were conducted pursuant to 44 Code of Federal Regulations (CFR) Parts 350, 351 and 352.
-These regulations are a key element in the REP Program that was established following the TMI accident in March 1979.
+These regulations are a key element in the Radiological Emergency Preparedness (REP) Program that was established following the TMI accident in March 1979.